 Using a conservative pressure value of 40 psi as the basis for mortality (Hubbs and Rechnitzer 1952), an equation was approximated to predict maximum pressures from the confined shooting of the KVK rock removal.
 Based on the resulting data, it appears that the mortality radii for the performed confined blasts are much smaller than equivalent open-water mortality radii.
 This is demonstrated by the data recorded for the shots listed in Table 4.2.5.
 No fish would have been killed at the recording distances for these shots (480 to 660 feet) as the maximum pressures fell below the lethal pressure of 40 psi.
+A theoretical estimate of the pressure and impact of the "average" blast event monitored during this study would result in a pressure of about 90 psi with a kill radius of about 375 feet.
 The calculated open water charges would have ranged in pressure from 71 to 104 psi, therefore theoretical open water shots would have killed fish within and beyond these distances.
 Although these data are conservative, it should be noted that the calculated confined mortality radii may overestimate the kill zones for fish, as there was insufficient data on fish kill at the study location, and other measures of impulse and energy, which could be used to corroborate the maximum pressure impacts, could not be attained.
 While it is stated elsewhere in this report that fish "close" to the blast point would be killed, it is not possible to quantify the kill zone radius based on data collected during this study or other studies consulted as part of the literature review.